learn-co-curriculum/phase-4-adding-react-to-rails/README.md

 ```

 To set up this proxy feature, open the `package.json` file in the `client`
-directory and add this line:
+directory and add this line at the top level of the JSON object:

 ```json
 "proxy": "http://localhost:3000"